Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/Outline_Hybrid.md

 ### Afternoon

+🎲⌨️☕ Ink!
+Game - Lauren
-🎲⌨️☕ In the afternoon we will use the chain that we launched in the morning to execute the smart contracts competition. - Joshy, Lauren, Aaron, Stephen Shelton, Filip Bielejec - Founders NOT Required
+🎲⌨️☕ Use the chain that we launched in the morning to execute the smart contracts competition. - Joshy, Lauren, Aaron, Stephen Shelton, Filip Bielejec - Founders NOT Required